mui/mui-x/docs/src/pages/components/data-grid/getting-started/getting-started.md

 <p class="description">Get started with the last React data grid you will need.
 Install the package, configure the columns, provide rows and you are set.</p>

-> ⚠️ This feature is now available in v5, head to the [v4 documentation page](https://material-ui.com/components/data-grid/) for more details.
+> ⚠️ The data grid components are supporting v5 and v4.
+However, no documentation is available for v5 yet.
+You can use the [documentation of v4](https://material-ui.com/components/data-grid/) instead.